-While the Examiner’s headline was full of sound and fury, the article’s content was, in the end, to paraphrase Shakespeare, much ado about nothing.
+While the Examiner’s headline (below) was full of sound and fury, the article’s content was, in the end, to paraphrase poet William Shakespeare, much ado about nothing.

 To be fair, the Examiner isn’t alone in using this kind of incendiary rhetoric when it comes to cities enhancing streets to make them more bicycle- and pedestrian-friendly.
 NPR weighed in on the issue in a radio segment, noting how the term “war on cars” has been used in places such as Seattle to describe implementation of even the most benign pedestrian-safety measures such as reductions in speed limits.